EmiFej/WB-OEMC/docs/setup.md

 ```bash
 cd <your-project-folder>
 ```
-## 2. 😎 The simplest command to do everything for you !
+## 2. The simplest command to do everything for you !
 - A `Makefile` is provided to do the environment setup for you.

 ```bash
 make it
 ```

-- It does the 3 core things:
+- It does three core things:
   - Activates the `uv` env `wb_oemc` from `.venv` directory
   - Installs the dependencies (as listed in `pyproject.toml`) in your environment `wb_oemc`
   - Activates the env `wb_oemc` as a default when you open-up this folder in vscode.

-## 4 🎯 Managing Dependencies
+## 3. Managing Dependencies 🎯

 | You want to...        | Command               |
 |-----------------------|------------------------|